 - Marvel Comics has Kang the Conqueror, Rama Tut, the Scarlet Centurion and Immortus.
 The catch is that these are all actually the same guy: He's traveled through time so often, and created so many Alternate Timelines, that there is now an entire Legion of Doom called the Council of Kangs made up entirely of his own iterations.
 Immortus, it seems, is the original Kang, who is now a Boxed Crook: forced to spend eternity undoing the Continuity Snarl that is the Marvel universe thanks largely to him.

 - Artur "Hawkwing" Paendrag of The Wheel of Time not only managed to take over the entire continent, but also ran it so well that "a child could carry a bag of gold from one coast to the other without fear", although his justice system became a bit draconian in later years.
 The only group he failed to conquer were the Aes Sedai, and possibly only because he died before his war against them was concluded.
-Unfortunately, he succumbed to the Vetinari Paradox, and his hard-won Empire collapsed soon after he died.
+Unfortunately, he succumbed to Vetinari Job Security, and his hard-won Empire collapsed soon after he died.

 - The Malloreon had Emperor Korzeth, who managed to unite his continent after their patron god and king, Torak, was felled (but not killed) in battle, spending his entire life in a series of bloody wars so that he could pass the empire on to his descendants.
 His ultimate descendant, Zakath, had aims to finish the job and take the whole planet, but his ambitions cooled over time.